-The Township's major governmental funds are the General, Gasoline Tax, Road & Bridge, Fire Operation, and Federal Emergency Management Agency Funds.
+The Township's major governmental funds are the General, Gasoline Tax, Road & Bridge, Fire Operation, and Federal Emergency Management Agency (FEMA) Funds.
 The programs reported in governmental funds are closely related to those reported in the governmental activities section of the entity-wide statements.
+We describe this relationship in reconciliations presented with the governmental fund financial statements.